Stats 202 meets MWF 1:30-2:20 pm in Skilling Auditorium.

 If for extenuating circumstances you cannot take the midterm on Oct.
 26, you must email us by Oct.
 14. Since the midterm is during class, we cannot guarantee an opportunity to make it up.

 The final exam is mandatory.
-If you cannot take it on the time indicated above, please drop the class.
+If you cannot take it at the time indicated above, please drop the class.

 SCPD students will have to complete each exam in the amount of time specified and return it to SCPD within 24 hours of the time of the exam at Stanford.

 There will be 7 graded homework assignments, due at the start of class on the day indicated.

 This quarter, we will be trying an online submission and scoring system called Scoryst, which was developed by Stanford students.
 Homeworks will be submitted as PDF files on this website.
 Enroll in our site using the link on the header of each homework.

 Late homework will not be accepted, but the lowest homework score will be ignored.